Discover more from The Career Whispers

 Tip: the most common hesitation I hear from candidates is that they don’t want to post every day and look desperate for attention.
 The truth is that most people won’t even see your posts UNTIL they get BIG and go semi-viral.

-How LinkedIn algorithms work:
+Understand the LinkedIn algorithms

 If your post gets some engagement, LinkedIn will show it to a larger set of your 1st-degree connections.
-Then more, then more (as engagement grows).

-So, when people see your posts at any reasonable frequency, it’s because your posts have high engagement (where you look like a badass with lots of traction).
+This means that when people see your posts at any reasonable frequency, it’s because your posts have high engagement (where you look like a badass with lots of traction).

 TLDR: Post daily, and don’t worry about blasting your LinkedIn 1st-degree connections and hoarding the mic — they’ll only see ~5-10% of your posts, and this isn’t really even for them anyway.
 You’re trying to reach weak connections.